shiruken1/md-camera/README.md

     flash-fallback-url="/vendors/webcamjs/webcam.swf"
     overlay-url="/overlay.png"
     shutter-url="/shutter.mp3"
-></ng-camera>
+></md-camera>
 ```

 #### Options

-ng-camera comes with lots of options to simplify your development:
+md-camera comes with lots of options to simplify your development:

 * `capture-message` _string_ Message to display when the countdown is finished
 | _dependant of_ `countdown`